Hacx2/Blockchain-certificate-verification-system/README.md

 6. You can now view the app on your browser running on [localhost:8501](http://localhost:8501).

 7. To stop the application, press Ctrl+C.

 ---

-## Additional Notes

-- The docker-compose.yml file provided first downloads the images for ganache and streamlit-app from Docker hub and then starts these containers using docker-compose up.

-- If you want to build your own images, I have provided the Dockerfiles for ganache (Dockerfile.ganache) and streamlit-app (Dockerfile.streamlit).
-Before building the images, first make the below changes in application/connection.py and truffle-config.js:

-    In **application/connection.py**, on line 6:
-    ```python
-    w3 = Web3(Web3.HTTPProvider('http://ganache:8545'))
-    ```

-    In **truffle-config.js**, on line 4:
-    ```javascript
-    host: "ganache",
-    ```

-    This changes the host to "ganache" which is the service defined in docker-compose.yml.

-    After making these changes, you can build the images using `docker-compose build`.
-After this, you can use `docker-compose up` to start the containers and `docker-compose down` to stop them.

----